Wassap124/Wassap124/README.md

 🥘 Love eating

-🧘‍♂️ Stress reliefe when doing yoga
+🧘‍♂️ Stress relief when doing yoga

 🥊 Or when getting punched in the face